jvverde/MarpaX-xPathLike/README.md

 # BUGS

-Send email to `<jvverde at gmail.com>` with subject MarpaX::xPathLike

-Please report any bugs or feature requests to `bug-data-xPathLike at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=MarpaX-xPathLike](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=MarpaX-xPathLike).
+Send email to `<jvverde at gmail.com>` with subject MarpaX::xPathLike or report any bugs or feature requests to `bug-data-xPathLike at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=MarpaX-xPathLike](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=MarpaX-xPathLike).
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

 # SUPPORT